THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G481 | Robert Schauner | Comparing Sleep Insufficncies between 2018 and 2023
 G492 | Elizabeth Schultheis & <br /> Kamilla Abdurakhmanov | (title will need to change for Portfolio) Investigating Health Outcomes and Predictors in Counties within 6 U.S. States
 G501 | Himiede Wilson-Sesay | (title will need to change for Portfolio) An Investigation and Analysis of US Health Indicators by States
+G511 | Kareena Shah | (title will need to change for Portfolio) Relationships Between Public Health Determinants and Outcomes in US Counties
 G531 | Jordan Smith | Tailgating the Game of Population Health G541 | Liz Stanley | (title revised by TEL) Mammography screening, premature mortality, and mentally unhealthy days G561 | Kexin Zhang | Three Independent Health Analysis in States with the Largest Populations